 Tailor Your Washington DC School Trips

-Educational Discovery Tours doesn’t just plan a cookie cutter Washington DC school trip for your group.
-Instead, we’ll work with you to tailor the program to meet your educational goals and fit into your curriculum.
-School trips to Washington DC can be overwhelming—to say the least—but with over 42 years of experience planning student trips to the Nation’s Capital, you can be assured that you’ll have an enjoyable and manageable schedule, while accomplishing everything you set out to do.
+School trips to Washington DC can be overwhelming—to say the least—but with over 42 years of experience planning student trips to the Nation’s Capital, you can be assured that you’ll have an enjoyable and manageable schedule while accomplishing everything you set out to do.
 Let us customize your itinerary and take care of all the details!

 Contact us and we’ll get started on planning your Washington DC School Trip today!